 - Candidates must be resident in Israel at the time of application and must continue to be resident in Israel until the beginning of their studies in the United States as Fulbright Outreach Fellows.
 Candidates working, residing, or studying outside of Israel are not eligible to apply.

-- Students who have already begun their program of studies in the United States or who are planning to begin study in the US before the 2021 Fall semester are not eligible to apply.
+- Students who have already begun their program of studies in the United States or who are planning to begin study in the U.S. before the 2024 Fall semester are not eligible to apply.

 - Students in medicine, dental medicine, veterinary medicine, nursing and other programs which involve treatment of patients are not eligible for Fulbright grants.

 - Candidates who have applied on two occasions in the past and whose applications have not been accepted are not eligible to reapply.

-- After the nomination process, selected candidates (except those in law) will have to submit a GRE/GMAT score.
-When registering for the test, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
+- After the nomination process, certain selected candidate will have to submit a GRE/GMAT score.
+When registering for the test, be sure to note that your score should be sent to USIEF (Fulbright Israel), code 5373, and to IIE, code 2326.
 Visit the GRE website/GMAT website for further information.

 - Prior to their departure, nominees must provide proof of financial coverage for all expenses exceeding the grant, according to IIE's guidelines.